bmad4ever/Bmad-Keyboard-Stuff/ahk/NotHarpoon/README.md

 With `trigger` held, tap one of the 9 keys in the `layout_keys` to quickly adjust the active window position & dimensions.

-For ease of use I recommend that you set the `layout_keys` in a 3x3 key grid.
+For ease of use, I recommend that you set the `layout_keys` in a 3x3 key grid.
 For example, in a qwerty keyboard, it could be: `q w e a s d z x c`.

-### Additonal commands
+### Additional commands

 - **Show Bindings List** : default key binding : <kbd>trigger</kbd>